In England, patients pay for their NHS prescriptions and NHS dental treatment. This is an important source of funding for the NHS.

 We carry out checks on patient claims.
 If we cannot confirm that a patient was entitled to claim free NHS prescriptions or NHS dental treatment, they will be sent a Penalty Charge Notice.

-Who gets free NHS prescriptions or NHS dental treatment?
+Who can claim free NHS prescriptions or NHS dental treatment

 Some people can claim free NHS prescriptions or free or reduced NHS dental treatment.
 Find out if you are entitled to claim.